 Pull back chuck guard sleeve to uncover the lower portion of the spindle hole.
-Insert pin or wrench provided into the spindle hole or grip lower spindle with wrench.
+Insert the pin provided into the spindle and chuck nut to loosen spindle with wrench.
 Loosen chuck nut.
 Insert accessory shank as far as possible into the collet.
 Tighten chuck nut.
 Test for a secure hold by pulling on accessory.
 Pull out pin or release grip on spindle.
 To release an accessory, follow the same steps.
 Accessories can be released when chuck nut is ready to be loosened.
 If accessory does not run true, loosen chuck nut, rotate accessory, and retighten.